Filipino-American art: Filipino American dancers

-As there are many Filipino American artists singing wise there are also many Filipino American dancers.
-With many forms of expression dancing is definitely another outlet to express how Filipino American people feel.
+As there are many Filipino American artists singing wise, there are also many Filipino American dancers.
+With many forms of expression dancing is another outlet to express how Filipino American people feel.
 Filipino Americans started using dance as a form of letting loose as early as the 1920s.
 Filipino Americans started going to taxi dance halls where Filipino men were allowed to showcase their dancing abilities as well as socialize with women.
 This was one of the first times where Filipino Americans did not feel oppressed, and that they can be as equal as the other races.
 These men were praised by many people and this was a start of something new.

-Fast forwarding to today we have many uprising Filipino American dancers who express themselves.
+Today we have many uprising Filipino American dancers who express themselves.
 Shows like “So You Think You Can Dance” and “America’s Best Dance Crew” gave many people opportunities to showcase their dancing abilities.
 In the bunch of dance crews and people who competed in the years.
 There were many Filipino Americans who have competed and won.
 Dtrix (Dominic Sandoval), Ryanimay Conferido are some of the few who have competed for “So You Think You Can Dance” but also have combined their skills to have won season three of “America’s Best Dance Crew” with their dance crew “Quest Crew.”
 Another famous dance crew who predominantly is made of many Filipino Americans is a crew called “The Jabbawockeez” who was the first ever dance crew to win ABDC.
 These are just a few of the many and talented Filipino Americans who use their talents to express themselves as well as inspire other young Filipino Americans to follow their dreams.